You can configure

 hour.
 Defaults to

-How often idle workers poll the index for pending jobs.
+index for any pending Reporting jobs.
 Defaults to

 heavy load, you might need to increase this timeout.
 Specified in milliseconds.